Turkey’s fast fashion is rising on the backs of Syrian refugees

 Along with strong human rights legislation, workers (particularly women) should be given a voice through trade unions and regional solidarity groups, so they can bargain collectively for better conditions.
 Brands should actively support workers’ representation and develop costing models that provide living wages for their workers.
 Until brands take responsibility for the human and labour rights impacts of their unfair purchasing practices, Syrian refugees and garment workers worldwide will continue to pay the price.

-Salma Houerbi is the MENA regional researcher and representative at the Business & Human Rights Resource Centre.
+Salma Fatma Houerbi is currently a global advisor on business and human rights at the Danish Institute for Human Rights.
+Prior to that, she was the MENA regional researcher and representative at the Business & Human Rights Resource Centre.
+Follow her on Twitter: @FreeFSH